side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/src/filesystem-proposal.md

 > *Returns:* `pathname`.
 >
 > \[*Note:* Conversion to `string_type` is provided so that an object of class `path` can be given as an argument to existing standard library file stream constructors and open functions.
-This provides basic interoperability without the need to modify existing standard library classes or headers. *--end note*\]
+This provides basic interoperability without the need to modify existing standard library classes or headers. *–end note*\]
 >
 > *<span style="background-color: #E0E0E0">Implementations of the standard library for systems where string\_type is wstring, such as Windows, are encouraged to provide an extension to existing standard library file stream constructors and open functions that adds overloads that accept wstrings for file names.
 Microsoft and Dinkumware already provide such an extension. </span>*